slg74/cck/README.md

 # cck — SSL/TLS Certificate Checker

 A fast C utility that checks X.509 certificates for expiration and alerts you with the location and status of each cert.
+A Rust port is available in [`cck-rs/`](cck-rs/).

 ## Features